zlipp3032/RW_Formation_Fying/README.md

 This flight program for formation flying with rotorcraft who utilized arducopter 3.5.3 on their flight controller (e.g., pixhawk).

-This flight program uses a modified version of dronekit-python to interface with the flight controller
+This flight program uses a modified version of dronekit-python to interface with the flight controller.

+A nonlinear control function is used to account for actuator saturation.